 Although I was caught up in the deception of false teaching for a time, I have never stopped running after God, and He has never stopped running after me.

 God has shown me His overwhelming love as my Father, who will never leave me nor reject me (unlike my earthly fathers).
 I rest in God’s sovereignty and lean on Christ’s grace and strength.
 I fully receive the Father’s forgiveness, no longer working to earn it or keep it.
 I also no longer strive to “do better,” but fully rest and trust the Spirit’s sanctifying work in my life.

 Knowing that I have been forgiven of so much, I long to be filled with God’s redeeming love to then pour it out to all who I meet.
 I desire to proclaim to others that they can never out-run God’s love.

-If you are one of God’s sheep, even if you stray for a time, He will continue to call your name until you find your way safe and secure into His arms.Tweet
+If you are one of God’s sheep, He will continue to call your name until you find your way safe and secure into His arms.Tweet

 The Lord has been so incredibly faithful to me, even when I have not been faithful to Him.
-As the great Potter of my life, God has completely healed me, delivered me, transformed me, and given me such a hunger for His Word.
+As the great Potter of my life, God has completely healed me, delivered me from deception, transformed me, and given me such a hunger for His Word.
 For that, I am forever grateful, and I will live my life to be a vessel for Him to reach others.